 You should keep your receipts but if they are not locatable please visit our e-Treasurer site and you may inquire there.

-Credit Cards (Visa/MasterCard) can be used on our web-site only, visit the e-Treasurer website to pay.
+Credit Cards (Visa/MasterCard) can be used in the office and on our web-site, visit the e-Treasurer website to pay.
+A convenience fee will be applied to the total charge.
 We do not have a Pay-By-Phone privilege.
-No credit cards are accepted in the office.

 Dog tags are to be purchased each year by January 31st.
 To purchase a dog tag you will need to bring in a copy of the current Rabies Certificate, not the Rabies Tag.
 The cost of the tags are as follows: